Articles by Matthew Gilligan

-The supreme court held that a woman whom helped maintain an inherited farm property (that pre-existed the marriage) was entitled to 40% of the growth on the property that occurred during the relationship.
+The Supreme Court held that a woman who helped maintain an inherited farm property (that pre-existed the marriage) was entitled to 40% of the growth on the property that occurred during the relationship.

 Because she contributed to the maintenance of the house by performing domestic chores and by earning income.

 Why is this a change?

 It was generally accepted before this case that inherited property that pre-existed a marriage is separate relationship property and not subject to 50/50 split on divorce.